prebid/prebid.github.io/prebid-mobile/add-an-ad-server-adapter.md

 <div class="bs-docs-section" markdown="1">

-# Add an ad server adapter
+# Add an Ad Server Adapter
 {:.no_toc}

 We are looking for contributors to add ad server adapters so that Prebid Mobile can be used with more ad server SDKs.